Volunteer Louisiana and Corporation for National and Community Service (CNCS)

 GrantWatch ID#: 187097

 CNCS anticipates making three-year grants.
-CNCS generally makes an initial award for the first year of operation, based on a one-year project period.
+CNCS generally makes an initial award for the first year of the period of performance, based on a one-year budget.
 Continuation awards for subsequent years are not guaranteed; they depend upon availability of appropriations and satisfactory performance.

 The project start date may not occur prior to the date CNCS awards the grant.
 AmeriCorps members may not enroll prior to the start date of the award.
 AmeriCorps members may not begin service prior to the beginning of the member enrollment period as designated in the grant award.
 A program may not certify any hours a member performs prior to the beginning of the member enrollment period.